 Leads, Leads Everywhere and Not-a-One For Me

 What does that mean for real estate agents and their sites?
-If you're not being found - and found well - in search, you're going to be in trouble.
+If you're not being found in search - and found well - you're going to be in trouble.
 Especially as time goes on.

 At any rate, digital searchers become digital leads.
 If you want to grow or sustain your business, you have to work them.
 The problem there is, digital leads can't best be worked to a close like traditional leads from all those sources listed above.